2021 Swedish government crisis: Vote

 The no-confidence vote took place on 21 June, and Löfven was ousted by a majority of the Riksdag.
 Because of the COVID-19 pandemic in Sweden only 55 members of the Riksdag were allowed to partake in a vote in the chamber.
 According to the Basic Laws of Sweden, there had to be at least 175 yes-votes from the members of the parliament for a Prime Minister to be ousted.
 Because of this, the "55-rule" was not applied for this vote and all 349 members of the Riksdag had to be present for the vote, unless symptoms of COVID-19 were present at the time.
 The decision to have all 349 members present was criticized by Swedish media personalities who meant this vote could become a superspreading event of COVID-19.
 Some members of parliament were hesitant to the decision and called it "unpleasant" and "uncomfortable" that there was a slight risk of sick people not staying home during the vote.
 Prior to the vote, the Speaker of the Riksdag called in the Parliamentary leaders of every party to discuss how the vote would take place.
 Johan Carlson, director general of the Public Health Agency of Sweden, said that the strategy that was put forward was well thought-out and reasonable for the occasion.

 The Riksdag previously had a recommendation in place on wearing face masks in the building; however, this recommendation was abolished on 14 June and put into effect on 18 June.
 For the vote on 21 June, the recommendation was put into place once again temporarily.

-The vote took place on 21 June at 10:00 AM (CEST), and a majority of the members of parliament voted yes to oust Löfven.
+The vote took place on 21 June at 10:00 (CEST), and a majority of the members of parliament voted yes to oust Löfven.
 This was the first time that a Prime Minister lost a vote of confidence in the Riksdag.
 This gave Löfven a week to resign or declare a snap election.